Bukola-F-Dev/contactapp-frontend/README.md

 ### The ContactForm.jsx file:

-A Controlled form with inputs for name, email, phone.
+A Controlled form with inputs for name, email, phone and note.
 On clicking the submit, calls createContact(data) Shows either success or error message